ipcamit/bodipy/README.md

-Bayesian Search For Substituted BODIPY
+Inverse Design of Substituted BODIPY
 ======================================

-`get_target_bodipy.py` is a simple Python program to explore the application of Bayesian optimization for BODIPY chemical space search.
-It utilizes Kernel Ridge Regression based ML model to evaluate the S<sub>0</sub>&#8594;S<sub>1</sub> excitation gap.<sup>1</sup> The Bayesian optimization is performed using Expected Improvement, with Gaussian Process based surrogate.
-The Gaussian Process model is built using `gaussian_process` module of `scikit-learn`.

-It can be run using following command line
+We provide python codes to inverse design BODIPY molecules, as discussed in Ref-1.

+DesignBodipy_Bayes.py can be used to design molecules using Bayesian optimization based on Gaussian process regression.

+DesignBodipy_GA.py can be used for genetic algoritm (GA) optimization

+Both programs use a trained kernel ridge regression machine learning (KRR-ML) model to evaluate the S<sub>0</sub>&#8594;S<sub>1</sub> excitation energy.

+## Example run: Bayesian Optimization
 ```
-$ python3 get_target_bodipy.py <target(eV)>
+$ python3 DesignBodipy_Bayes.py <target(eV)>
 ```

 Additional parameters can be sought using `--help` argument.
 Given below are all possible flags.